PairedMLS/draft-pairedMLS/draft-pairedMLS-00.md

 ------
 Optionally, if randomness between paired devices is transmitted online the following commands are additionally utilized:
 * A _ShareRand_ message is sent to negotiate the shared randomness between pairing devices.
 * A _InitPairing_ message notifies the recipient about devices that wish to pair.
 The message contains the identities of the pairing devices and a flag for standard or hidden mode operation.
-If hidden mode is set, the message MUST be sent directly to the target device in a secure one-to-one chanel and MUST contain the signature key pair of the anchor leaf node.
+If hidden mode is set, the message MUST be sent directly to the target device in a secure 1-to-1 chanel and MUST contain the signature key pair of the anchor leaf node.
 If standard mode is set, the recipient MUST be the  directory, and the directory will associate the public signatures of the requesting devices to the anchor node of the initiating device.
 * An _Accept_ message is sent back to the initiator to confirm successful paring.
 This means that both devices have shared randomness and that signing keys have been provisioned accordingly.
 -->